Escobita/selenium/selenium-core/selenium-website/src/main/rst/06_test_design_considerations.rst

 ..
 Note:
     This topic is covered as - Object identification for Static content and Object identification for Dynamic contents.
-The examples described here are specific to Java and should not be very different to implement.
+The examples described here are specific to Java but should not be very hard to implement on the scripting language of your choice.

 Object Identification for Static HTML Objects